Private Men's Health GP, Sexual Medicine & Psychosexual Therapy

 About Dr Ben Davis

-I'm a UK-trained GP and men’s health physician with over 15 years of clinical experience, trained at Cambridge and UCL.
+I'm an experienced, UK-trained GP and men’s health physician with over 15 years of clinical experience, trained at Cambridge and UCL.
 I hold both MRCGP and MRCP — the dual membership examinations of the Royal Colleges of General Practitioners and Physicians — alongside a PhD in men's emotional and sexual health.
 I hold the Fellowship of the European Committee of Sexual Medicine (FECSM) and am a COSRT-registered psychosexual and relationship therapist.

 I work with men of all backgrounds and sexual orientations, and I'm experienced in addressing concerns that can feel difficult or embarrassing to raise elsewhere.